Find out about art therapy for people with cancer. There is information about

 - Ask if they have indemnity insurance (in case of negligence)

-The Health and Care Professions Council regulates the art therapy profession.
-Therapists usually join The British Association of Art Therapists (BAAT).
+Art therapists also usually join their professional body, The British Association of Art Therapists (BAAT).
 The BAAT website has information about

 - The Code of Ethics and Principles of Professional Practice for Arts Therapists